rageworx/fltk-custom/README.CMake.txt

 used to compile your program using the `target_include_directories()` command.

 The target_link_libraries() command is used to specify all necessary FLTK libraries.
-Thus, you may have to add fltk_images, fltk_gl, etc??
+Thus, you may have to add fltk_images, fltk_gl, etc…

 Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and will be